m2lines/pyqg_parameterization_benchmarks/README.md

 # Benchmarking of machine learning ocean parameterizations in an idealized model

-In this repository, we present code, data, and parameterizations to explore and reproduce results from [Benchmarking of machine learning ocean parameterizations in an idealized model](#).
+In this repository, we present code, data, and parameterizations to explore and reproduce results from _Benchmarking of machine learning ocean parameterizations in an idealized model_ (in preparation).

 ## Main idea